safinsingh/wxx/posts/promise-race.md

 wontTimeOut().then(console.log)
 ```

 Notice how we did not add the `await` keyword when we were returning from our asynchronous functions.
-This is because, as noted in the [ESLint documentation](https://eslint.org/docs/rules/no-return-await), doing so keeps the function returning the Promise on the call stack while it is waiting for the Promise to resolve.
-This results in an extra microtask (since the caller must await the promise returned by the asynchronous function itself as well).
+This is because, as noted in the [ESLint documentation](https://eslint.org/docs/rules/no-return-await), doing so keeps the function returning the `Promise` on the call stack while it is waiting for the `Promise` to resolve.
+This results in an extra microtask (since the caller must `await` the `Promise` returned by the asynchronous function itself as well!).

+If you're interested in reading more about the `return`/`await`/`return await` variants, I suggest you read [Jake Archibald's post](https://jakearchibald.com/2017/await-vs-return-vs-return-await/) about it; he briefly explains the differences along with some example code.

 Note: updated on 2/22/2021.